-In 1986, the Authority adopted an Administrative Regulation and Rules of Conduct which govern procedures with respect to notices, agendas, meetings (open and closed), elections and rules of debate.
+In 1986, the Authority adopted an Administration Regulation and Rules of Conduct which govern procedures with respect to notices, agendas, meetings (open and closed), elections and rules of debate.
 The Rules of Conduct has been amended, as required, with the last amendment being in 2016.
-Any changes to the Rules of Conduct must be approved by the Authority, and to the Administrative Regulation by the Lieutenant Governor in Council.
+Any changes to the Rules of Conduct must be approved by the Authority, and changes to the Administration Regulation by the Lieutenant Governor in Council.